 These braised short ribs and the perfect one pan meal.
 This is one of those dishes that is impressive when served but takes minimal effort.
 Perfect for date night.

 My favorite recipes are those where the oven does most of the work and I pretend like I did something.
-This is one of those recipes.
+If that is what you are looking than this is one of those recipes.
 If you have a pan that can go from the stove top to the oven then that is the only thing you will need.
 The best part is you can start it in the afternoon and you will have a wonderful meal in a few short hours with minimal effort.
+It also makes a fantastic dish for a special date night or when you want to impress your friends and family.

 In this recipe